johnvictorfs/pypip-info/README.md

 ## Main Features

+- Search for Packages by name on PyPI
   - General Information
     - Project License

   - GitHub Information
     - Number of Stars
     - Number of Forks
     - Number of Contributors
     - Latest commit date

   - PyPi Project Information
     - Project URLs
     - Python Versions
     - Number of Releases
     - Requirements
       - Number of Requirements
       - List of Requirements
     - Latest Release version and date

-- Readme of project
+  - Readme of projects
     - Uses either GitHub's or PyPi Readme, whichever is available, since some projects have a GitHub Readme but not a PyPi one or vice-versa

 ---